jyliao369/ReadMe-Generator/README.md

-## Project Title: ReadMe Generator
+## Project Title: Professional ReadMe Generator

   ## Description:
-  The idea of this project is to create a generator that can create a ReadMe File for any future projects
+  The idea behind this project is to create a application that can help create ReadMe files for future projects.
+The application will ask for specific questions and use those answers to create a professional looking ReadMe files.

   ## Table of Contents
   * [Installation](#installation)